Ferran Torres: Barcelona

 On 21 January 2024, Torres scored his first hat-trick for Barcelona and provided an assist for João Félix on his 100th appearance for the club in a 4–2 away win against Real Betis.
 Later that year, on 11 December, in a thrilling Champions League match against Borussia Dortmund, Torres delivered a stunning performance by scoring a decisive brace, securing a 3–2 away victory for Barcelona.
 On 6 February 2025, he scored a hat-trick in the first half of a 5–0 away win over his former club Valencia in the Copa del Rey quarter-finals.
 Two months later, on 2 April, he scored the only goal in a 1–0 away win over Atlético Madrid, clinching a 5–4 aggregate victory and a spot in the Copa del Rey final.
-On 26 April 2025, he once again showed up to score a late equaliser against arch-rivals Real Madrid in the Copa del Rey final, forcing the game into extra time, where FC Barcelona secured the win thanks to Jules Koundé's winner.
+On 26 April 2025, he once again showed up to score a late equaliser against arch-rivals Real Madrid in the Copa del Rey final, forcing the game into extra time, where Barcelona secured the win thanks to Jules Koundé's winner.
 He was named MVP of the final and was the competition's top goal scorer.

-On 11 May 2025, Torres secured a vital hat-trick of assists for Barcelona in a 4-3 win against Real Madrid.

-On 15 May 2025, the club said he had undergone surgery for appendicitis.
+On 11 May 2025, Torres secured a vital hat-trick of assists for Barcelona in a 4–3 win against Real Madrid.
+Four days later, the club said he had undergone surgery for appendicitis.
+Later that year, on 6 December, he netted a first-half hat-trick in a 5–3 victory away to Real Betis, bringing his tally to 11 goals in 15 matches in the 2025–26 season which marked his best scoring run ever in La Liga.
+He concluded the 2025–26 season by scoring 16 goals in La Liga, finishing as the club's joint-top scorer alongside Lamine Yamal.

+Paris-Saint-Germain

+On 15 August 2026, Torres joined Ligue 1 club Paris Saint-Germain on a five-year contract.
+The transfer fee was reportedly €50m.
+A week later, on 23 August, he made his debut as a substitute, scoring twice against Rennes — both goals assisted by his compatriot Fabián Ruiz — helping his new club secure a 2–2 draw and overturn a two-goal deficit.
+On 9 September, Torres started his first UEFA Champions League match for PSG against Slovan Bratislava on the first matchday of the league phase.
+He scored a hat-trick, contributing to his team's 6–1 victory.
+He thus became the second player in PSG's history to score five goals in his first four matches for the club, tying Zlatan Ibrahimović record.